 This section describes how to use the Flashback File Converter utility to convert selected video files into a format that can be used with redaction software.
-Specifically, you can convert AVD files into AVI files (Flashback1s and VIEVUs) and QBX files into MP4 files (Flashback2s, Flashback3s, and FlashbackHDs).
+Specifically, you can convert QBX files into MP4 files.

 To convert videos:

 - 1. If you have not done so already, install the Flashback File Converter on your PC, as described in Installing the Flashback File Converter on page 79. - 2.
 Go to your desktop and double-click the Flashback Converter icon.
 The Flashback Converter application opens.